Everything You Want To Know About Merit Cycles (But Were Afraid to Ask)

 When do merit cycles happen?

-Most companies have some kind of annual merit cycle, sometimes based on the calendar year, or sometimes based on the company’s fiscal year.
-The merit cycle usually starts with employee performance reviews that will ultimately inform a small compensation increase, and maybe even a bonus or an additional equity grant.
-Most employees assume the best (or only) time to get a raise or promotion is during that short period at the end of the merit cycle.
-It’s not uncommon for companies to run a mid-year (lighter) cycle to give folks a chance to be promoted more than once per year.
+Most employees assume the best or only time to get a raise or promotion is during that short period at the end of the merit cycle.
+However, it’s not uncommon for companies to run a lighter mid-year cycle to give folks a chance to be promoted more than once per year.

 When do companies start running merit cycles?